exogee-technology/graphweaver/docs/design.md

 - We prefer verbosity to improve readability.
 - We adopt an extensible approach

 As software engineers we spend more time reading code than writing it.
-Therefore, the API focuses on readability that means limiting the amount of acronyms or abbreviations.
+Therefore, the API focuses on readability, which means limiting the amount of acronyms or abbreviations.

 The second principle is about extensibility.
 We should design the API so that we can easily add new attributes as the API develops.
 As the API will be used by many companies and projects its difficult to know what is required from the start.
 However, we can allow the API to be easily extended, saving us refactor time in the future.